 Also, at this point, you need to focus on what your team leader, colleagues, or team did.
 The focus should be on you and on the actions you took.
 Therefore, instead of using “We,” it is wise you use “I.”

 What was the outcome of your actions?
 Is it quantifiable?
 What were its effects?
-At this point, it is necessary you highlight your accomplishments and the lesson you learned from the whole event.
+At this point, it is necessary to highlight your accomplishments and the lessons you learned from the whole event.

-Whatever you have to say there should be a positive one, else you shouldn’t be telling the story in the first place.
+Whatever you have to say, there should be a positive one; otherwise, you shouldn’t be telling the story in the first place.

 How do you prepare for an interview using the star method?

-You might not be able to predict the exact questions that would come to you, but mostly behavioral questions tend to focus on challenges you must have experienced at work that requires critical and analytical thinking and needs to be resolved.
+You might not be able to predict the exact questions that would come to you, but mostly behavioral questions tend to focus on challenges you must have experienced at work that require critical and analytical thinking and need to be resolved.

 For fresh college graduates or someone new to the labor market, you might not have enough professional experience.
 In this case, you can check out scenarios of what happened during your volunteer, internship, or even college days.
 You might even be required to talk about a scenario that has to do with your personal life and not work-related.
 Whichever is the case, you should be ready to share and display your skills and capabilities using a relevant story.